moaiadmhanna/TWMailerPro/ReadMe.md

 - **Delete Messages**: Delete specific messages from your own directory.

 ## User Input
-Here are the possible user inputs for the TwMailerPro system:

 ```SEND```: Send a message to a specified recipient and save it in their directory.
    - **Format**: